School Choice with Multiple Priorities: Introduction

 Moreover, recently, the walk zone priority was suppressed in the school choice system in Boston city (Dur et al. (2018)), but, as discussed by Dur et al. (2019, Section 5), just suppressing it weakens the fairness aspect of the result with not improving or sometimes worsening it in terms of efficiency.
 Our method improves matching efficiency by relaxing the two priorities while still considering them, rather than completely suppressing one of them.

-We consider a general situation where each school is allowed to have multiple priority orders.
-We introduce a weaker fairness notion (than the usual one) called M-fairness, wherein the violation of a priority order of a school concerning two students is allowed if there is a conflict between that priority order and another one of the school concerning these students.
-We show that a matching is M-fair for a profile of sets of the priority orders of all schools (hereafter a multiple priority orders profile) if and only if it is fair in a usual sense for a profile of binary relations such that each of its components is constructed from the set of priority orders of a school.
+We consider a general situation where each school is allowed to have multiple priority orders such as one is based on sibling priority and another is on walk zone priority.
+In that case, there may be no non-wasteful matching that respects to all priority orders.
+Thus, we introduce a weaker fairness notion (than the usual one) called M-fairness, wherein the violation of a priority order of a school between two students is allowed if the violation is justified by another priority of the school between these students.

-We also focus on a profile in which each component represents the priority order of each school (hereafter a single priority order profile).
-For instance, this profile reflects sibling priority only.
-We introduce the following computationally efficient mechanism.
+To clarify the distinction, we refer to the priority order profile in the typical case where each school has only one priority as a single priority order profile,\ and in the case where at least one school has two or more priority orders, we refer to the profile as a multiple priority orders profile.\ We construct the single priority order profile from a multiple priority orders profile such that a matching is M-fair for the multiple priority order profile if and only if it is fair (in a usual sense) for the single priority order profile.

+Moreover, we introduce the following computationally efficient mechanism.
 First, a single priority order profile is constructed from a multiple priority orders profile.
 Second, we use a variant of the efficiency adjusted deferred acceptance algorithm (hereafter EADA algorithm), which is introduced by Kesten (2010), with the constructed profile and a single priority order profile for which the status quo matching is stable.
-This mechanism results in a student optimal M-fair (stable) matching for the multiple priority orders profile that weakly Pareto dominates any stable matching for a single priority order profile.
+This mechanism results in a student optimal M-fair (stable) matching for the multiple priority orders profile that weakly Pareto dominates any stable matching for a single priority order profile, such as one based only on sibling priority.